srikanthv02/crawlingStack/README.md

 ### Steps to Build - Manual ###
 - Install node and npm on MAC using brew install node.
 (In case HomeBrew is working)
-- In case of Ubuntu machines please install node and npm via
+- In case of Ubuntu machines, install node and npm via
   - sudo apt-get update
   - sudo apt-get install nodejs
   - sudo apt-get install npm